 Anthurium clarinervium contains calcium oxalates, which cause harm to humans and pets when injected or come in contact.

-In humans, it shows symptoms like breathing difficulty, swollen lips and tongue, nausea, vomiting, and burning sensation in the stomach.
+In humans, it shows symptoms like breathing difficulty, swollen lips and tongue, nausea, vomiting, and a burning sensation in the stomach.

-Meanwhile, your pets might show the signs of drooling, pawing at the mouth, and vomiting if they inject it.
+Meanwhile, your pets might show signs of drooling, pawing at the mouth, and vomiting if they inject it.

 However, you will need to seek medical assistance if you inject them.

-Frequently Asked Questions about Anthurium Clarinervium
+FAQs about Anthurium Clarinervium

 1. Why is my Anthurium Clarinervium Turning Brown?